sparktsang/sparktsang.github.io/_posts/invaders.md

 Perhaps it's a matter of comparison.
 Next to a guest who literally breaks down his door, I suddenly seemed reasonable and harmless.

 The power dynamic had reversed completely.
 I was no longer the threat.
 I was his ally.
 The war was over, and peace had been restored.

+Later that night, I sat in the common area, working.
+The hostel was quiet.
+The war was over.
+Peace had been restored.
+But I felt no joy, no sense of triumph.
+Only a profound, chilling emptiness.

+Ade's words from a few days ago came back to me: *This is a miniature geopolitical situation.* I had dismissed it then as another one of his cosmic pronouncements.
+But now, I saw the terrifying truth in it.

+I replayed the events in my mind.
+A cold dread washed over me as I realized what I had done.
+In the process of fighting for what was rightfully mine, I had instrumentalized myself.
+My body, my facial expressions, my language, the very tone of my voice—they had all ceased to be expressions of my self.
+They had become weapons, tools to be strategically deployed in a micro-political battle.
+I was no longer a person; I was a calculated performance of anger, a threat assessment, a walking, talking leverage machine.

+Am I the only one who does this?
+I look around, and I see a world of people doing the same thing, just without the burden of self-awareness.
+Perhaps we are all forced to become these things.
+In an imperfect world, a world of black box courtrooms and unwritten rules, a world where reason is not enough, maybe this is the only way to survive.
+We just get used to it.
+We forget there was ever another way to be.

+But I am still haunted by it.
+Because I know that for a period of time today, I was not myself.
+There was no "self" to speak of.
+There was only the cold, binary logic of winning or losing a miniature war.
+I was both the general and the soldier, fighting not just for my own interest, but for a principle of justice.
+If I had lost, a part of me—the part that believes the world shouldn't be worse off because of our actions—would have died.

+And to win that war, it seems, I had no choice but to become a tool.

+I had won the war for a quiet room.
+But in the process, I had to kill a part of myself—the part that believed a just world could be won with reason alone.

+The silence in my room that night was profound.
+It was the sound of a small victory.

+And the sound of a great loss.